 The charts could be simplified by using common shade names for similarly toned and coordinated lipsticks, rouges and nail polishes, a practice that was widely but not universally adopted.

-Generally speaking, these company shade charts aligned make-up shades with beauty types and made little or no reference to fashion colours.
+Generally speaking, company shade charts aligned make-up shades with beauty types and with most making little or no reference to fashion colours.
 However, this did not mean that cosmetic companies did not take fashion into account.

 The safest way to proceed is this: first be sure that your light is right, then place near you the gown you have decided to wear, and then experiment until you have achieved exactly the right effect.